Hari7531/HackerRank/SQL/Easy/Aggregation/005_Japan Population.md

-## 003 - Revising Aggregations - Averages
+## 005 - Japan Population
 <br>

 ## Problem
-Query the average population of all cities in CITY where District is California.
+Query the sum of the populations for all Japanese cities in CITY.
+The COUNTRYCODE for Japan is JPN.

 ## Input Format